 Tel +44 (0)20 7487 7505

-Online applications have to be submitted two weeks before the start of the course
+Online applications should be submitted at least two weeks before the start of the course you’re applying for.

-You will receive a course completion certificate if you attended 80% of all your classes
+You will receive a course attendance certificate if you attended at least 80% of all your classes.

-Yes, the English Language Centre provide a range of social programme activities for our students to get involved with from weekly social nights, volleyball, football to organised trips and tours.
+Yes, the English Language Centre provides a range of social activities for our students to get involved with, from weekly conversation club and sports activities on campus, to trips and tours in London and beyond.

 Course fees are to be paid via the website either by credit or debit payment only.

-Please note all fees must be paid two weeks prior to course start date
+Please note all fees must be paid two weeks prior to the course’s start date.

 If you have paid your fees before joining the course, refunds will only applicable if you cancel two weeks prior to the beginning of your course (excluding your course deposit).